tnuevaes/CPE322_S23/lab 1/README.md

-# Lab 2 - Command Line
+# Lab 1 - GHDL and GTKWave
 - Go to the GitHub repository of Digital System Design (DSD)
 - Study VHDL and GHDL
 - Go to the GHDL folder